jeanettedp/kingscounty-housingmodel/README.md

 # kingscounty-housingmodel
-Our group was tasked with building a model to predict house sale prices for Washington’s Kings County, which includes the city of Seattle.
+I was tasked with building a model to predict house sale prices for Washington’s Kings County, which includes the city of Seattle.
 To build this model, we investigated the KC_House_Sales dataset, which contains information about homes sold in Kings County between May 2014 and May 2015, including their final sale price in US Dollars.